taw00/howto/configure-send-only-email-via-smtp-relay.fedora.md

 I fould out that...

 * `smtp.yandex.com` is the server -- even though they have a lot of various web targets for their service.
-* ports 587 and 465 are supported.
+* Ports 587 and 465 are supported.
 And a lot of the documentation mentions 465.
 Don't use that.
 Use 587.
-* app password needs to be set up to use it.
+* App password needs to be set up to use it.
 You can't just use your username and password.
-You need to set up an app password as was described earlier.
+You need to set up an "app password" as was described earlier.

 ### Configure postfix